SzalkaiOli/android_small_tdl_app/README.md

-# Android Small To-do List Application
+# Android Basic To-do List Application

 "To-do List" Application
 with an add-button, field to add new tasks and marking completed tasks